koshyprasanth14/bi0s-tasks/challenge-4/Readme.md

  I made a variable 'count' which checks which digit of the password is being entered, and used it to write the input password into the array named 'given'.
 Once the array reaches the length of 8, the 'unlock' function is called, and it checks if the ciphered version of the input array matches the correct keys.

-I've included the Caesar cipher as my form of encryption.
+I've included Caesar cipher as my form of encryption.

 I've tried a lot to include the LCD display but it's just not working.
 I only know a few causes and I've tried them one by one, but I couldn't fully figure it out.